 HUNTERS ARE URGED TO NOT SHOOT A FEMALE WITH CUBS.

-Females may be accompanied by cubs in the fall (30-50 lbs) that tend to lag behind when traveling, so please observe and be patient before shooting.
+During the fall females may be accompanied by cubs (weighing 30-50 lbs) which tend to lag behind when traveling, so please observe and be patient before shooting.

 BEAR IDENTIFICATION TEST: